Salmon Tacos

 - Rinse salmon with cold water if desired and pat dry with paper towel.
 Sprinkle seasoning on flesh side of salmon; lightly rub seasoning in.

 - Heat oil in a large oven-safe skillet over medium-high heat.
-Cook fish flesh side down (skin side up) for 3-4 minutes or until browned.
+Cook fish flesh side down (skin side up) for 3 to 4 minutes or until browned.
 Remove from heat and flip fillets over.
-Salmon should release fairly easily from pan.
-Place skillet with salmon in preheated oven and bake for 8-10 minutes (until internal temperature reaches 145°F or desired temperature).
+Salmon should release fairly easily from pan if it's browned.1 tablespoon olive oil

 Notes